lymxfti/ai-automation-portfolio/whatsapp-lead-automation/README.md

 1. **Lead intake:** New leads are added to Airtable, triggering the workflow
 2. **Message draft:** The system generates a personalized WhatsApp message draft for the agent
 3. **Agent approval:** The agent reviews/edits the draft (human-in-the-loop)
-4. **Message send:** Once approved, the message is sent via WhatsApp API
+4. **Message send:** Once approved, the message is sent via WhatsApp headless browser API
 5. **Follow-up logic:** If no reply, follow-ups are automatically drafted and scheduled at set intervals
 6. **Reply detection:**
    - All inbound and outbound WhatsApp messages are stored in Supabase